mathsaey/MetaPico/README.md

 #About
-This is the pico interpreter, written in Pico.
+This is the metacircular pico interpreter, written in Pico.
 All the original code is written at the software languages lab at the VUB.

-#Important!
+#Important
-All changes to the original code are marked with an `Added comment, this way it is easy to find and review all changes by searching the files with ctrl + f
+All changes to the original code will be marked with an added comment.
+This way changes can be found by using ctrl/cmd + f easily.
+In case a file is broken in any way an online version of the code can be found at the github repository of this project. https://github.com/mathsaey/MetaPico

 #Goal
-The goal of this project is to add iterators and generators to the pico evaluator.
+The goal of this project is to add iterators, generators and simple table comprehensions to the pico evaluator.

 #Links